 For more information, please contact the league coordinator Patty Davis at email@example.com.

-We will kick off the season with our first round of play on Saturday, April 27th.
-The season scheduled dates are below, with tee times from 10:00 a.m. to 10:30 a.m.
+We will kick off the season with our first round of play in April.
+The tee times are from 10:00 a.m. to 10:30 a.m.
 You will note that the season is broken into (4) sessions.
 Prior to each session, we will send out a signup notice.
 You do not have to play in every session and you can sign up for the dates that work for you.
 You must register so that we may reserve your spot with the course.
 You will pay the course directly when you arrive to play.
 If you find that you cannot play on a Saturday that you have signed up for, please let us know so that we can adjust our reservation and numbers with the golf course.

 Fees - $23.00 (walking).
 A cart is an additional $8.00 and is optional.
 First tee time is 10:00 a.m.
 (Please arrive, ready to play 15 minutes prior)

 Again welcome and we “Sisters with Swing” look forward to playing with you.
 We will be sending a league sign up form and information about our upcoming Chapter Kick-off.

 LPGA AGA membership must be current throughout league sessions or you will not be able to play.